 For more than 15 years, RBHA has hosted an Employee Appreciation Breakfast for City employees.
-The 2016 Breakfast was held October 19 on the second floor of the Fire Hall as the Convention Center is undergoing renovation.
+The 2017 Breakfast was held October 11on the second floor of the Fire Hall as the Convention Center is undergoing renovation.
 Board members who were in town arrived at "o' dark thirty" to decorate the tables with festive fall colors and set up a breakfast buffet for all City employees.
-Mark Saunders repeated his gracious donations of last year by bringing eight beautiful floral arrangements he took the time to make himself.
-Jon Worthington surprised the buffet line by bringing 30 McDonald's "hot off the grill" breakfast sandwiches, and Carol Popham brought scrumptious apple turnovers.
-Their additions completed the buffet that included fresh fruit, yogurts, bagels, pastries, cheese spreads, juices, milk and coffee.
+The buffet spread included fresh fruit platters, yogurts, bagels, pastries, coffee cakes, donuts, sausage and bacon and egg sandwiches, juices, milk and coffee.

-Trickling into the convention center in shifts, the employees were able to take a much-deserved break and enjoy conversations and laughs with fellow employees while dining at the breakfast.
-Commissioner Toni Sharp arrived to assist RBHA set up for the breakfast and was later joined by Commissioners Stan Mills and Kathy McGuiness who were able to stop by and chat with the employees.
+Coming over in shifts, the employees were able to take a much-deserved break and enjoy conversations and laughs with fellow employees while dining at the RBHA-sponsored breakfast.
 For City employees who could not attend, a “Breakfast on Wheels” was carried to the various City Buildings following the convention center event.

-This year, each employee received an envelope that either contained a $20 bill or $1 or $2 "scratch ticket" which brought a new level of anticipation and laughter to the breakfast.
+Back by popular demand, each employee received an envelope that either contained a $20 bill or $1 or $2 "scratch ticket" which brought extra smiles and laughter to the breakfast.
 In addition, eight employees went home with the floral centerpieces and eight others with centerpiece cermaics overflowing with sweets.

 The Employee Breakfast is a highlight of the year for RBHA, a time for us to thank city employees for ALL they do for us all year long!